MrDenzy/Phase-2-Project/readme.md

 The analysis answers three key business questions:

-Genre & Ratings: Which movie genres receive the highest audience ratings?
+**Genre & Ratings**: Which movie genres receive the highest audience ratings?

-Genre & Profitability: Which genres are most profitable relative to production costs?
+**Genre & Profitability**: Which genres are most profitable relative to production costs?

-Budget & Revenue: How do production budgets relate to box office performance?
+**Budget & Revenue**: How do production budgets relate to box office performance?

 After data cleaning, transformation, and visualization, we identify patterns that guide recommendations for the new studio’s investment strategy.